Marlins vs. Athletics Player Props Betting Odds

 Arraez Stats

-- Luis Arraez has 73 hits with 11 doubles, a triple, a home run, 18 walks and 21 RBI.
+- Luis Arraez has 11 doubles, a triple, a home run, 18 walks and 21 RBI (73 total hits).
 He's also stolen one base.

 Arraez Recent Games